lukasz-r/-linux_how-tos/git.md

 ```bash
 git rm file_del
 ```
-	which has the same effect regardless of whether or not the `rm file_del` command was used previously: the file is no longer in <#Git_wt_l> and is reported as deleted and staged for commit, so you can commit the change:
+	which has the same effect regardless of whether or not the `rm file_del` command was used previously: the file is no longer in \Git_wt_linked and is reported as deleted and staged for commit, so you can commit the change:
 ```bash
 git commit
 ```